davidegat/Lotus123-on-reMarkable/README.md

-I am planning to document the process of running an old (licensed) version of LOTUS 123 v4.2 on the reMarkable tablet, via BOCHS emulation. <br>
+<H2>RUNNING LOTUS 123 v4.2 SPREADSHEET SOFTWARE ON THE REMARKABLE TABLET</h2>I am planning to document the process of running an old (licensed) version of LOTUS 123 v4.2 on the reMarkable tablet, via BOCHS emulation. <br>
 See it in action: https://www.dropbox.com/s/nvuqo4zncsqhizt/YouCut_20221107_222834913.mp4?dl=0
 <br><br>
 <h2>DISCLAIMER</h2>